Course Catalog 2024-2025

 GOV 347cr Seminar: Topics in International and Comparative Politics-Comparative Regionalization (4 Credits)

 This course investigates the role of international organizations as global actors and their involvement in the domestic politics of, and beyond, their member states.
 Areas of intervention include efforts in democracy promotion, economic development, peace and security, and regional integration.
 This course moves beyond the focus on the traditional, Western actors, like the United Nations and European Union, and incorporates the processes undertaken by the African Union, the Association of Southeast Asian Nations, Organization of American States, among others.
 The goal of this course is to understand how these continental and regional organizations navigate the complexities of international and domestic politics.
-Juniors and seniors only.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
 Instructor permission required. {S}

 Fall, Spring, Variable